rust-lang/rustc-dev-guide/src/queries/query-evaluation-model-in-detail.md

 ## Cycles

 Earlier we stated that query invocations form a DAG.
-However, it would be easy form a cyclic graph by, for example, having a query provider like the following:
+However, it would be easy to form a cyclic graph by, for example, having a query provider like the
+following:

 ```rust,ignore
 fn cyclic_query_provider(tcx, key) -> u32 {